Spin Dependence of Meson Thresholds in the Diabatic Dynamical Diquark Model: Threshold Spin Dependence in Heavy-Quark Symmetry

 The overlap coefficients with Eq.~(\ref{eq:VacOp}) are compiled in Eqs.~(4)-(10) of Ref.~\cite{Bruschini:2023zkb}, and form the mixing (off-diag\-onal) elements of the string-breaking amplitude matrices $\bm{G}^{\eta, \lambda}(r)$ given in Eqs.~(13)-(17) of Ref.~\cite{Bruschini:2023zkb}.
 The diagonal elements of $\bm{G}^{\eta, \lambda}(r)$ consist of the adiabatic potential $V_{Q\bar Q}(r)$ and the (trivial) di-hadron potentials of Eq.~(\ref{eq:FreeDihadron}).
 More precisely, the zero of energy is chosen to be twice the spin-averaged mass $m$ of the ground-state heavy-quark multiplet,

 Upon taking

 then the free di-hadron potential elements are simply $-\frac 3 2 \Delta, -\frac 1 2 \Delta, +\frac 1 2 \Delta$ for $D\bar D$, $D \bar D^*$, $D^* \! \bar D^* \!$, respectively.

 The analogous calculation with $\de\bde$ as the fundamental state is more complicated.
-It requires the Fierz reordering of $\de\bde \! = \! (q \, Q)(\bar Q \, \bar q^\prime)$ [the prime on $q^\prime$ allowing for including isospin dependence], where parentheses indicate color-$\bar{\bf 3}$({\bf 3}) combinations, respectively.
+It requires the Fierz reordering of $\de\bde \! = \! (q \, Q)(\bar Q \, \bar q^\prime)$ [the prime on $q^\prime$ allowing for including isospin dependence, and again with the presence of Wilson-line operators to maintain gauge invariance being understood], where parentheses indicate color-$\bar{\bf 3}$({\bf 3}) combinations, respectively.
 It is convenient to introduce charge-conjugate fermion fields $\psi^c$ and $\bar \psi^c$ in the usual manner (Appendix~\ref{sec:ChargeConj} summarizes their key properties).
 The full operators corresponding to the normalized diquark quasiparticles of interest, exhibiting explicit color indices and $J^P$ quantum numbers, are

 Since each diquark contains a heavy quark of flavor $Q$, the mass difference between the corresponding quasiparticles is expected to scale as $1/m_Q$, thus substantially suppressing the distinction between ``good'' and ``bad'' diquarks~\cite{Jaffe:2004ph} relevant to the light-quark sector.
 If the two quark flavors in either of the diquarks are identical (as is the case for the $(cc)$ diquark in the corresponding interpretation of the double-charmed state $T_{cc}^+$~\cite{Lebed:2024zrp}), then the $\frac{1}{\sqrt{2}}$ normalization factor is replaced with $\frac{1}{2}$.\footnote{These factors were incorrectly omitted in Ref.~\cite{Lebed:2024zrp}.}